txt/plm19/doc/llvm.md

 Is it better to use tools known to more people?
 [Some people](https://github.com/gligneul/FastLua) [think so](https://github.com/dibyendumajumdar/ravi).

-- Reality check: currently, LuaJit is pragmaatially the best.
+- Reality check: currently, LuaJit is pragmatically the best.
 - But as Lua evolves for 5.4, 6, 7 .. what then?

 ## Examples